xphillyx/PostSharp.Samples/Framework/PostSharp.Samples.AutoDataContract/README.md

-﻿# PostSharp.Samples.AutoDataContract

-When you have a large object model, annotating it for the WCF serializer (`DataContractFormatter`) can be tedious.
+﻿When you have a large object model, annotating it for the WCF serializer (`DataContractFormatter`) can be tedious.
 All classes and derived classes need to be annotated with the `[DataContract]` custom attribute, and all properties need the `[DataMember]` custom attribute.
 If you forget a single `[DataMember]` attribute, no build-time error or run-time will occur, but your program will behave incorrectly and the